cowprotocol/super-cow-bro/README.md

 # Install dependencies
 yarn

-# Run the Backend
+# Run the Frontend and Backend
 yarn start

-# (...in a different tab) Run the front-end
-yarn start:static
 ```

 ## Build with Docker